A Logical Formalism of Hardy-type Paradox: Logical Hardy-type paradox

-Although the observation of a classical logical contradiction $e \land f$ would serve as a witness to contextuality, such joint events are typically incompatible in quantum mechanics.
-This incompatibility renders $e \land f$ physically undefined and hence unobservable.
-Consequently, demonstrating Hardy-type contextuality necessitates that all but one of the quantum events occur with certainty.
+Although a classical contradiction $e \land f$ would directly witness contextuality, such joint events are often incompatible in quantum mechanics and therefore unobservable.
+Hence, demonstrating Hardy-type contextuality typically requires that all but one of the quantum events occur with certainty.

-For example, consider the original form of Hardy's paradox \cite{Hardy1992Quantum,Hardy1993Nonlocality}, whose logical formulation is given by the following four events:
+For example, the original Hardy paradox \cite{Hardy1992Quantum,Hardy1993Nonlocality} in logical form is given by: